 Hajj Mabroor in brief: Hajj is one of the essential pillars of Islam.
 The literal meaning of the word “Hajj” is heading to a place for the sake of visiting.
 In Islamic terminology, Hajj is a pilgrimage made to Kaaba, the “House of Allah”, in the sacred city of Makkah in Saudi Arabia.
 Muslims and Muslimah are enjoined to perform at least one hajj in a lifetime.
 There are three ways of performing the Hajj:

 - Hajj al-Ifrad (single)

 Al-Bukhaari (1773) and Muslim (1349) narrated from Abu Hurayrah (may Allah be pleased with him) that the Messenger of Allah (blessings and peace of Allah be upon him) said: “…an accepted Hajj brings no reward but Paradise.”

-The pilgrimage rites begins on the 7th day of Dhū al-Ḥijjah (the last month of the Islamic year) and ends on the 12th day.
-The hajj is incumbent on all Muslims who are physically and financially able to make the pilgrimage; and also, if their absence will not place hardships on their family.
+The pilgrimage rites begin on the 7th day of Dhū al-Ḥijjah (the last month of the Islamic year) and end on the 12th day.
+The hajj is incumbent on all Muslims who are physically and financially able to make the pilgrimage; and if their absence will not place hardships on their family.

-Our specialist knowledge, passion and experience affords us to guide pilgrims on all the rites and rituals of hajj.
+Our specialist knowledge, passion and experience affords us to guide pilgrims in accordance to the shariah on all the rites and rituals of hajj and Umrah.
 We offer services which are exceptional at the most affordable rates.

 Al’aqsah Pilgrimage: Please watch out for further details and updates